 Deploying a routing application on an application server is beyond the scope of this guide.
-For information on this subject, consult the Composer 8.0.x Help.
+For information on this subject, see the Deploying Composer Applications topic on the Composer Help Wiki.

 Working with Blocks and Diagrams

 This chapter describes how to work with Composer diagram editor.
 It contains the following sections: